The best way to create and allocate new lambs or calves for Mob Management is through the Marking record.

 Fertility Report

-To access the marking report head to Web > Reports > Fertility.
+To access the fertility report head to Web > Reports > Fertility.

-Your fertility report lets you assess your productivity and natural increase across the season.
-For the marking percentage to be visible in your Fertility report, you must have created marking records previously.
+Your fertility report lets you assess your productivity and natural increase across the season including your marking percentage (ensure you have created marking records not just added mobs or lambs or calves).

 The fertility report organises your joining, scanning, marking and weaning records by maternal breed, age-class and tag colour.